bcgov/ols-geocoder/BCAddressExchangeSchema.md

 BERTH|Berth on a dock|No|Yes
 BSMT|Basement|No
 BLDG|Building|No
-BUS-ENTRANCE|BUS Entrance|No
+BUS-ENTRANCE|BUS entrance/exit|No
 BUS-EXIT|BUS Exit only|No
-BUS-PARKING-ENTRANCE|Bus parking entrance|No
+BUS-PARKING-ENTRANCE|Bus parking entrance/exit|No
 BUS-PARKING-EXIT|Bus parking exit|No
 CONDO|Condominium unit within a building|No
-DELIVERY-ENTRANCE| Delivery entrance|No
+DELIVERY-ENTRANCE| Delivery entrance/exit|No
-DELIVERY-EXIT| Delivery exit only|No EMERGENCY-ENTRANCE|Emergency responder entrance|No
+DELIVERY-EXIT| Delivery exit only|No EMERGENCY-ENTRANCE|Emergency responder entrance/exit|No
 EMERGENCY-EXIT|Emergency exit (sounds alarm)|No
-ENTRANCE|Entrance|No
+ENTRANCE|Entrance/exit|No
 EXIT|Exit only|No
 FLR|Floor|No
 GATE|Gate|No